ddev/ddev.com/src/content/blog/ddev-docker-chromebook.md

   - Guides
 ---

-[DDEV-Local](http://github.com/ddev/ddev) and Docker work fine for local development on an inexpensive Chromebook!
+[DDEV](http://github.com/ddev/ddev) and Docker work fine for local development on an inexpensive Chromebook!

-I’d been wanting to try out a Chromebook for DDEV-Local development for a while and I confess that I did an impulse buy on Amazon and got the 8GB [Asus C425](https://www.asus.com/us/Laptops/ASUS-Chromebook-14-C425TA/) for $329, which is a lot less than the fancy loaded MacBook Pro I usually use.
+I’d been wanting to try out a Chromebook for DDEV development for a while and I confess that I did an impulse buy on Amazon and got the 8GB [Asus C425](https://www.asus.com/us/Laptops/ASUS-Chromebook-14-C425TA/) for $329, which is a lot less than the fancy loaded MacBook Pro I usually use.
 It works great, mostly because it runs pure Debian Linux in what it calls the “Terminal”.

-Here’s the step-by-step to set up a DDEV-Local development environment:
+Here’s the step-by-step to set up a DDEV development environment:

 1. In _Settings_ → _Linux (Beta)_, “Turn on” Linux.
 2. In Linux, create a password for the username you’ve created by running `sudo passwd $USER`.